At a Glance

 - Accident-only – This type of coverage only covers accidents, including poisoning, being struck by a vehicle, or the ingestion of foreign objects, to name a few instances.

 - Accident and Illness – Coverage for accidents and most illnesses, except for pre-existing conditions.
-This is the most popular coverage option as it protects pet owners from most unexpected medical expenses.
+This is the most popular coverage option as it protects pet owners from the most unexpected medical expenses.

 - Accident, Illness, and Wellness – Often the most expensive plan because it covers all of the above and preventative care expenses too.
 This extra coverage is commonly referred to as a “wellness plan.”
 Preventive care often includes routine vet checkups, vaccinations, parasite prevention, dental cleanings, and more.